MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/separatingEnvData.md

 For a detailed description of the **ConfigurationData** hashtable, see [Using configuration data](configData.md).

-## A simple example
+## A basic example

-Let's look at a very simple example to see how this works.
+Let's look at a basic example to see how this works.
 We'll create a single configuration that ensures that **IIS** is present on some nodes, and that **Hyper-V** is present on others:

 ```powershell